New Routemaster: Criticism

 The New Routemaster has been criticised for the ineffectiveness of its air conditioning on hot days; the Mayor responded that the system was working as intended.

 The upper-deck windows have been criticised for being small, not giving comparable views to other bus models, and not letting in much light to the upper deck, making it "gloomy".

 Although London Buses' Director of Operations promised that all New Routemasters would be staffed by conductors and the rear platform would be open 12 hours a day, when the buses were introduced on route 148, there was no second crew member and the rear platform was opened by the driver at bus stops only.

 In July 2015, the BBC reported a high level of battery failure, with 80 New Routemasters operating in diesel-only mode.
 200 New Routemasters had at least some failing batteries, which would be replaced under warranty.
-An improved battery design was being introduced.
+An improved battery design was introduced.
 The unavailability of the battery leaves the bus slow and with poor acceleration, in addition to producing pollution.

 Prior to 2017, some New Routemaster buses with faulty batteries emitted more harmful particles than the buses they replaced.
-London mayoral candidate and transport writer Christian Wolmar, who first revealed problems with the New Routemasters, said in July 2015: "This is further evidence that this project was misconceived from the start...
+London mayoral candidate and transport writer Christian Wolmar, who first revealed problems with the New Routemasters, said in July 2015: "This is further evidence that this project was misconceived from the start ...
 It is no surprise the emissions are higher than those on conventional buses as the New Bus for London is not operating as designed.
 It is supposed to be powered by an electric motor, but instead is using its inefficient diesel engine that should, in normal conditions, be running at constant speed".

 In one-person operation, as is the case on all units at all times after an early period with a conductor, the hop-on/hop-off advantage of the platform is negated by the closed door.
 Additionally, as passengers can board by any door and touch their Oyster cards to the reader, there is significant fare evasion; the driver cannot check passenger compliance as with a single entry door.
-This reduces revenue, but an additional issue was identified by a bus driver in a letter to a newspaper: passenger numbers are measured by number of fares paid, so they are much underestimated.
+This reduces revenue, but an additional issue was identified by a bus driver in a letter to a newspaper: passenger numbers are measured by the number of fares paid, so they are much underestimated.
 Bus provision is curtailed or cut due to this perceived drop in passenger numbers; the writer identifies routes 10 and 48 as among those cut.
 It has been suggested that the back door and staircase will be sealed and the Oyster card readers removed at the back and centre, removing all the remaining "Routemaster" features of the bus.
 Conversion so passengers only enter by the front door was announced in 2020.